gwenniger/multi-hare/README.md

 * Automatic generation of a dataset for testing during development, based on variable length MNIST digit sequences.
 * An adaptation of DataParallel which works with lists of variable-sized examples

+While allured by the * [March Hare](https://en.wikipedia.org/wiki/March_Hare) * from Alice in Wonderland, this software should not be confused by it.

 ### Setup and use ###
 For running the pipeline code, you may need to execute: